-What is that one lip makeup you can’t do without?
-The answer is Lipstick.
-How do you get those perfectly, luscious, sexy and kissable lips?
-Lipsticks again.
 A tint of colour on your lips can change you from a simple dame to a glamorous diva.
-Purchasing lipsticks is very common in fact.
-But it was not always like this.
-The History of Lipstick uses are varied as the number of lipstick colours available.
-This is to give you a glimpse into Lipstick’s colorful history.
+Buying lipsticks is a common incidence, though it was not always so easy.
+The colourful history of lipstick uses are varied as the number of lipstick colours available.

 The History of Lipstick Colors:

-As we all know that women and makeup are two sides of the same coin.
-Women started preparing Makeup at home using natural products like minerals and fruits.
+Women and makeup are two sides of the same coin.
+Women started preparing makeup at home using natural products like minerals and fruits.
 Colouring lips was no exception either.
 There is much contradictory information as to when lipstick was first used and what the components were.

-As early as 3500 BC, lipstick was made with a blend of white lead and crushed red rocks and was used and popularized by the Sumerian Queen Schub-ad; it was poisonous, but that didn’t restrict women to use and experiment.
+As early as 3500 BC, lipstick was made with a blend of white lead and crushed red rocks and was used and popularized by the Sumerian Queen Shub-ad.
+It was poisonous, but that didn’t restrict women to use and experiment with lip colors.

 In 1000 BC Grecian Empire, lipstick was used by prostitutes who wore lip paint, and it was mandatory, so that the people could distinguish them from “well-bred ladies”.